luisarizmendi/openshift-edge-demos/demos/ztp/doc/03-appliance.md

 Remeber to double-check that [all the pre-requirements are met](00-preparation.md) before jumping into the demo steps.

-While preparing the OpenShift Appliance Images you will be able to setup static IPs (in `agent-config.yaml`) and also select the `capabilities` (in `install-config.yaml`) that you want to enable as part of the Cluster (ie. if you want to demonstrate how to save resources).
+While preparing the OpenShift Appliance Images ("Base Image" and "Config Image") you will be able to setup static IPs (in `agent-config.yaml`) and also select the `capabilities` (in `install-config.yaml`) that you want to enable as part of the Cluster (ie. if you want to demonstrate how to save resources).

 ## Demo steps